tumble-weed/myhelp/help.md

 # sound input in browser for python app
 # setting any program as a service
 # check if port is being forwarded or not
+# rclone check if files are the same
+rclone check